Early Childhood Special Ed Services

 The following descriptions are a sample of program offerings.
 Each spring, specific programs are designed for the following school year based on the needs of the children receiving Early Childhood Special Education services.
 Thus, specific classroom designs for particular age groups may change from year to year.
 Our program provides a continuum of service models with our ultimate goal of having our students participate with community peers whenever possible and to provide quality early intervention services so that they can successfully enter our Minnetonka Public Schools kindergarten program when they reach age eligibility.

-Birth to Age Three
+Birth to Age Two

-Our birth to age three service providers are trained in and provide early intervention services using the family-guided routines based intervention (FGRBI) model.
+Our birth through two service providers are trained in and provide early intervention services using the Family-Guided Routines Based Intervention (FGRBI) model.
+This evidence-based practice recognizes that parents/caregivers are their child’s primary teachers.
 FGRBI is a systematic approach to embed intervention consistently by all family members and service providers throughout the day rather than in individual, isolated therapy sessions.

-Three to Five
+Three to Kindergarten